Will AI replace designers in 2026? A data report

 Updated:

-AI won't replace designers in 2026 — but it will wipe out pixel-pushers.
+AI will wipe out pixel-pushers.
 This post breaks down real adoption data, job growth stats, salary trends, and shows why the designers who own strategy, feedback, and taste will thrive while AI churns out the generic, template-level work.

 Scroll your feed and you'll find two camps: "AI will take all design jobs," or "AI is just a tool, don't worry."
 Both are lazy.